notionparallax/wp2frontEnd/payment-alpha.md

 This is a subscription for 1 issue of Walden Pond every month.

+As an Alpha user it's \$1 a month.

 <!-- Load Stripe.js on your website. -->
 <script src="https://js.stripe.com/v3"></script>